ArctosDB/documentation-wiki/_how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.markdown

  * Passwords should be at least six characters, start with a letter, contain only A-Z, a-z, 0-9, and !$%&()`*+,-/:;?_., not contain the username, and consist of at least one letter, number, and special character
 * Once you have created an account and are logged in, go to the "My Stuff" tab at the top, then click on "Profile"
 * Enter your First, Middle (if applicable,, initial ok), and Last names in the appropriate fields
-* Enter your Affiliation (e.g., "MVZ" or "MSB")
+* Enter your Affiliation (name of your institution)
 * Enter a valid email address.
- * This is important because you cannot be invited as an Operator without a valid email address.
+This is important because you cannot be invited as an Operator without a valid email address.
-* Save your Profile and you are done.
+* Hit "Save Profile" button and you are done.
 However, there are other options that you can set here, including:
 * Preferred file format for downloading data
 * Preferred other identifier (e.g., "collector number") - if you select something here, it will always show up on your Specimen Search page when you are logged in.

-* Send each of your new team members the following email:

----

-In order to enter or edit data in the Arctos environment, you must first become an Arctos user.

-Please go to [How to Create a New User Account for Operators](https://arctosdb.github.io/documentation-wiki/how_to/How-to-Create-a-New-User-Account-(for-Operators).html) for instructions on creating your user account.

-Once your account is created, you will be taken directly to the Arctos search screen.
-Select “My Stuff”, then “Profile” from the drop down menu at the top of the page.
-Enter your First, Last and Middle name in the appropriate fields, “_______________________________(name of your institution)” in the Affiliation Field, and your email address in the email field. **You must have an email address in your Profile in order to become an Arctos Operator and manage data.**
-Select the “Save Profile” button.

 You are now an official Arctos User.
 Welcome to the community!
-Now email ______________________ (your name and email address) with your username.
+Now email your username to the person authorized to grant you operator permissions.
 You will soon be contacted with instructions for authenticating your account as an Arctos Operator.

 ---